1. Home

 As this system languished in relative obscurity, only moving tourists to the resort of Lebanon Springs, the Bennington & Rutland eyed the property as a means of creating a coveted southern outlet to Cornelius "Commodore" Vanderbilt's New York Central system at Chatham.

 The B&R was a modest railroad, which connected its namesake cities in Vermont and dated back to its chartering of November 5, 1845.
 By May of 1852 the 55-mile line was opened for service.
-Its majority owner, T.W.
-Park, attempted to convince the Commodore that funding the Lebanon Springs towards completion would provide him a much shorter direct route between Montreal, Quebec and New York.

-The legendary, Vanderbilt, while intrigued thought the project far too circuitous and said it would be abandoned within three generations.
+The legendary Vanderbilt, while intrigued, thought the project far too circuitous and said it would be abandoned within three generations.

 Undaunted, Park found his own investors and completed the 57-mile Lebanon Springs by 1869.
 After a series of failed mergers and chartered lines, one of which included acquisition by the Central Vermont in an attempt to form its own New York-Montreal route, the B&R and Chatham & Lebanon Valley (the last railroad to bear the Chatham line's name) were taken over by the Rutland Railroad in a two-step process.